lucazweb/newshub/README.md

 ### Installation

-This application will need [Node.js v.10](https://nodejs.org/en/) or superior version to works like a charm 😉
+This application will need [Node.js v.10](https://nodejs.org/en/) or superior versions to work correctly.

 Run the following commands: